MaNoLiN-CRV/PepinoRAT/README.md

 ### 4. **Keylogger**
    - **Keylogging**: Logs the keystrokes of the victim's system and sends them to the server.
-   - **Optimized with Multiprocessing**: Uses multiprocessing to run the keylogger independently, improving performance.
+   - **Optimized with Multithreading**: Uses mulithreading to run the keylogger independently, improving performance.

 ### 5. **System Information**
    - **Detailed System Info**: Retrieves and sends detailed system information such as OS type, node name, processor, and platform.